 The US state department said that Ms Khobragade does not have full diplomatic immunity.

-It said under the UN's Vienna Convention on Consular Relations, she is immune from arrest only for crimes committed in connection with her work.'A snub'
+It said under the UN's Vienna Convention on Consular Relations, she is immune from arrest only for crimes committed in connection with her work.

 India's government has said it is "shocked and appalled" at the manner in which Ms Khobragade was "humiliated" in the US.